MarkoSokser/Inform7-Jigsaw-game/story.md

 			say "[paragraph break]Your vision goes black.
 The blood has stopped flowing because your heart has stopped beating.
 You are dead.";
 			end the story;
+	if Chamber-turns-elapsed is 10 and Puzzle-activated is false: activate the puzzle.

+Every turn when the player is in the Observation Room:
 	if Player-wrist-bleeding is true:
 		increase Player-wrist-bleeding-turns by 1;
 		if Player-wrist-bleeding-turns is 1: